LosGimenos/enzoThinks/_posts/2017-01-25-three-days-of-fire.md

 but they have some legit speakers there tonight.
 Plus, it's free pizza.
 FREE.
 PIZZA.
 BTW, where's the story-arc of Teenage Mutant Ninja Turtles where they all start going to meetups for the free pizza?

+<h2>UPDATE</h2>
+---
+Crowded meetup was fabu!
+Always great to see hiring folks connect with the dev community.
+Oh...and sometimes 'pizza' means 'sandwiches'.